For urgent consular assistance call

 You won't need a visa to enter The Bahamas if:

-In other situations, you might need to get a visa before you travel.
+In other situations, you might need a visa before travelling.

 Entry and exit conditions can change.
 Contact an embassy or consulate of The Bahamas for details about visas, currency, customs and quarantine rules.
 The Bahamas doesn't have an embassy or consulate in Australia.
 Its nearest mission is the Embassy of the Commonwealth of The Bahamas in Beijing, China.
 Call +86 10 6532 2922.